cs-shivaji-kolape/connector-micro-focus-service-manager/docs/micro-focus-service-manager-v1-3-1.md

 ## Included playbooks
 The `Sample - micro-focus-service-manager - 1.3.1` playbook collection comes bundled with the Micro Focus Service Manager connector.
 These playbooks contain steps using which you can perform all supported actions.
 You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR<sup>TM</sup> after importing the Micro Focus Service Manager connector.

-- Change: Create Change
+- Create Change
+- Create Incident
+- Create RF - Request Fulfillment Ticket
+- Delete Attachment
+- Download Attachment
-- Change: Get Change List
+- Get Change List
-- Change: Get Change Request
+- Get Change Request
-- Create RF
-- Device: Get Device
+- Get Device
-- Device: Get Device List
+- Get Device List
-- Get RF
-- Incident: Create Incident
-- Incident: Get Incident
+- Get Incident
-- Incident: Get Incident List
+- Get Incident List
-- Incident: Update Incident
+- Get RF - Request Fulfillment Ticket
+- Retrieve Attachment Information
 - Update Change
+- Update Incident
-- Update RF
+- Update RF - Request Fulfillment Ticket for an attachment

 **Note**: If you are planning to use any of the sample playbooks in your environment, ensure that you clone those playbooks and move them to a different collection, since the sample playbook collection gets deleted during connector upgrade and delete.